Huythanh0x/linked-blog-starter-md/Cursor.md

 Many of the packages that get pulled into your app <mark style="background: #FF5582A6;">aren’t versioned correctly</mark>

 #### You actual [[best practice test approach]]
--> Fill in later when I actually
+-> Fill in later when I actually have interest in this topic - `testing`